-This 8-week, live course guides you through the exact steps to design an outreach plan that motivates action.
+This 8-week, interactive course guides you through the steps to design an outreach plan that motivates action.

 Through weekly lessons and worksheets, we clarify behavior goals and audiences, dive into the psychology behind why people will or won’t take action, and identify practical strategies for motivating change.

-» The most relevant theories and tactics from the fields of marketing & advertising, behavioral & social sciences, and conservation & environmental programs.
+» The most relevant theories and tactics from marketing & advertising, behavioral & social sciences, and conservation & environmental programs.

-» Guidebook, worksheets & templates to apply concepts directly to your own behavior change projects.
+» Guidebook, worksheets & templates to apply concepts directly to your behavior change projects.

 » Feedback, ideas, and guidance on your project throughout the course.